 2. Who is being affected by the situation in Lebanon?

-One million people in Lebanon have been displaced, with many forced to flee their homes with nothing but the clothes on their backs.
-An estimated 130,000 people have crossed from Lebanon into Syria since the escalation of hostilities—60 percent of the displaced are Syrians and 40 percent are Lebanese or other nationals.
-Most of those who are fleeing into Syria are women and children, and about half are children.
+At least 1.3 million people in Lebanon have been displaced, with many forced to flee their homes with nothing but the clothes on their backs.
+More than 510,000 people have crossed from Lebanon into Syria since the escalation of hostilities—71 percent of the displaced are Syrians and 29 percent are Lebanese or other nationals.
+Most of those who are fleeing into Syria are women and children, and more than half are children.

 The latest escalation of violence has had deadly consequences for both Lebanese and Syrian refugees living in Lebanon.
-According to Lebanon’s Ministry of Public Health, more than 1,640 people have been killed, including 104 children and 194 women, and 8,408 people have been wounded.
-As of September 29, 350,000 people are internally displaced, many of whom have been displaced multiple times since October 2023.
+According to Lebanon’s Ministry of Public Health, more than 3,287 people have been killed and 14,222 people have been wounded.
+As of November, 872,808 people are internally displaced, many of whom have been displaced multiple times since October 2023.

 Among the victims of the recent escalation in violence were Dina Darwiche and Ali Basma, two UNHCR staff members in Lebanon who lost their lives during the initial attacks on September 23.